lovanno/webApp-Spotamuse-Vanilla/README.md

 # Realizations ⌛️

-• If there is an error in HTML markup, your css grid will break.
+• If there is an error in the HTML markup, your css grid will break.

 &nbsp;